 Lesbian Romance Movies

-And yes, quite a few of these lesbian romance movies have a happy ending, but of course, we would love to see more movies of lesbians with a happy ending.
+And yes, quite a few of these lesbian romance movies have happy endings, but of course, we would love to see more movies of lesbians with a happy ending.

 You can find these lesbian movies on Amazon Prime Video and some on Netflix.

 - Saving Face (2004)

 Also directed by a Chinese-American lesbian (Alice Wu), this movie is about Wil, who’s juggling life as a surgeon and being part of a close-knit Chinese family that doesn’t acknowledge her being a lesbian.

 But then Wil falls in love with Vivian – a ballet dancer – a girl she once kissed when she was little.

 The story actually focuses more on Wil’s relationship with her mother, but I can’t tell you too much, or I will spoil things!

 Make sure to read about Alice Wu’s Half of It later in this lesbian movies article too!